sahiliamsso/docs/source/admin-guide/saml.md

 * _Released_: The SPs required attributes must be added to this panel.
 The required attributes can be selected from the menu on the left with the heading “Release Additional Attributes”.

-The TR is added by clicking the `Add` button located in the lower left side of the page.
+The Trust Relationship(TR) is added by clicking the `Add` button located in the lower left side of the page.

 ### Relying Party Configuration
 If the target application does not already support SAML, the Relying Party software must be configured.
 The relying party configuration is accessible on the TR Creation page.
 The checkbox `Configure specific Relying Party` must be checked.